apache/flink/docs/streaming_guide.md

 In the above example the data stream named ‘even’ will only contain elements that are directed to the output named “even”.
 The user can of course further transform these new stream by for example squaring only the even elements.

 Data streams only receive the elements directed to selected output names.
 The user can also select multiple output names by `splitStream.select(“output1”, “output2”…)`.
-It is common that a stream listens to all the outputs, so `split.selectAll()` provides this functionality without having to select all names.
+It is common that a stream listens to all the outputs, by simply applying the transformation on the split data stream without select provides this functionality.

 The outputs of an operator are directed by implementing a selector function (implementing the `OutputSelector` interface):